 This guitar is a great choice for anyone who’s looking a high quality instrument and that heavy “in your face” kind of tone, at a decent price.
 The stripped down, straightforward design allows Ibanez to sell this high-quality guitar at a surprisingly low price.

 But if you need something a bit more versatile that can handle classic rock, classic metal, blues, and other genres, then we’d recommend something else, like the Adam Christianson Signature, or the ESP LTD SCT 607, if you are on more of a budget.

-The great value makes this one of our favorite baritone guitars, but the limited options result is a slightly lower (but still great) Musicaroo rating of 4.7 out of 5.
+As for the RGIB21, the great value makes it one of our favorite baritone guitars, but the limited options result is a slightly lower (but still great) Musicaroo rating of 4.7 out of 5.